Originally published December 22, 2022. Updated November 25, 2024.

 Aligning on purpose, goals, and objectives provides a roadmap to ensure that the statement of work document successfully points to the project’s desired outcome.

-3. Identify Scope Of Work
+3. Identify the Scope Of Work

 Getting clarity on the scope of work for a project or contract makes it easier for all parties involved to understand what is expected.
 Your scope of work should include which tasks are required to complete the project, who will be responsible for performing the tasks, and how the tasks will be completed.
 This information can help both the client and the contractor to ensure that all parties are on the same page and that the project is completed to the highest standards.

-4. Create Task List
+4. Create a Task List

 Creating a project task list helps provide a clear statement of what needs to be accomplished.
 This list should include the project objectives, milestones and deliverables, and any major tasks that need to be completed in order to reach the goal.
 This can be broken down into smaller tasks and assigned to specific individuals or teams.